As the coronavirus continues to cause illness and death around the world, vaccines are seen as one of the best ways to stop it.

 Can You Get the Flu Vaccine and the COVID-19 Vaccine at the Same Time?

-Possible common side effects like pain, redness, and swelling may last a day or so at the injection site.
+Possible common side effects like pain, redness, and swelling where you got the shot may last a day or so.
 These won’t change much if you get the flu vaccine, too.
-Call 911 or head to the nearest hospital if you have a severe allergic reaction.
+Call 911 if you have a severe allergic reaction.

 How Are Vaccines Developed?